 Over months and years, what seems like just a little boost can add up to big figures and make a real difference.
-This positive growth effect will continue as long as you’re invested – another reason to stay put over the long term.
+This positive growth effect of compound interest will continue as long as you’re invested – another reason to stay put over the long term.
 In the example above, over 10 years, compound interest would deliver about £129 more than simple interest.

 The idea behind compound interest, which Albert Einstein supposedly described as ’the eighth wonder of the world’, doesn’t just apply to savings accounts – it is also relevant for investments in the stock market, say, within a Stocks and Shares ISA, or within your workplace pension.

 If your shares receive ’dividends’, (a dividend is the share of profits a shareholder receives), you can also re-invest this sum and keep adding to the pot.
 In other words, dividend re-investing can be a powerful compounding tool. ’Coupons’ from bonds can also be re-invested in the same manner.
 These transactions are usually carried out by a professional investor or fund manager.
 However, first-time investors can get started in the stock market with a very small amount of money.
 The Starling Marketplace is integrated with investment apps such as Wealthify and Wealthsimple, allowing you to invest with as little as £1 and receive access to a diversified investment portfolio.
 You can check up on your portfolio via the app any time, and top up as often as you want.